All snowboards have a flex rating and it can have a huge impact on the snowboard’s feel and performance.

 There is no official rating for this type of flex and it’s not as important as longitudinal flex.

-It may still play a role in a board’s performance, though, and could impact how the board handles sharp turns.
+It may still play a role in a snowboard’s performance, though, and could impact how the snowboard handles sharp turns.

 The flex rating can differ from snowboard manufacturer to manufacturer, but it’s always based on a scale of 10, with 1 being the softest and 10 being the stiffest.